alexle/alexle.github.com/posts/chicago-marathon-recap.markdown

 The pace leaders are amazing.
 Each mile, they check their watches and I hear "8:46, nice" or "8:48, right on schedule".
 They chat almost the whole time, likely to keep everyone's mind off the pain to come.

 The only issue is how fast they cruise through aid stations.
 My first attempt to drink while running ends with gatorade all down my face and shirt.
 I walk each station after that.
 That means every 1.5 miles or so, I lose the pace group and have to slowly catch up.
-This cycle repeated for most of the race.
+This cycle repeats for most of the race.

 ##Miles 9.3 - 12.4 (8:44 min/mi)##